outfox/fennecs/www/docs/Components/Shareables.md

 # Shareable Components

+One word: `reference types`.
+No, wait...

-In **fenn**ecs, components are typically value types unique to each entity.
-However, you can easily share the same instance of a component among multiple entities using **reference types**.
+You can easily share the same instance of a component among multiple entities using **reference types**.
+This allows you to efficiently share state and updates across entities.

 ![two fennecs happily holding a huge cardboard box together](https://fennecs.tech/img/fennecs-shareable.png)